madeofpendletonwool/PinePods/completed_todos.md

 - [] Add additional safety parsing to ensure podcasts will display on pod feed page
 - [] People don't clear out of hosts and people dropdowns if a podcast doesn't have people.
 So it shows the old podcast currently
 - [] Implement additional filtering in podcasts
-- [] Adjust people page so that you can drop down or minimize the episodes/podcasts
 - [] Implement episode filtering on episode layout page
 - [] Implement episode filtering on history page
 - [] Implement episode filtering on saved page